 8. Invite Friends Over For a Potluck

 Instead of dinners out with friends, host a potluck at your home.
-Ask everyone to bring equal amount of food to share.
-Everyone gets to enjoy a fun dinner together, but nobody had to spend a lot of money!
+Ask everyone to bring equal amounts of food to share.
+This way, everyone will get to enjoy a fun dinner together, but nobody has to spend a lot of money!

 9. Book Travel Through Rakuten

 Always book travel through the Rakuten website.
 Doing this one simple step will give you a percentage cashback on the amount you spend on bookings.

 Rakuten is so easy to use!
 Just sign into the website (or app), choose the store you want to shop at (I like Travelocity for travel), click on it and then book your travel arrangements.
 Done and done!